renovatebot/github-action/README.md

 ## `token`

 [Generate a personal access token](https://github.com/settings/tokens), with `public_repo` rights for only public repositories or `repo` rights for public and private repositories, and add it to _Secrets_ (repository settings) as `RENOVATE_TOKEN`.
+This token is only used by Renovate, see the [token configuration](https://docs.renovatebot.com/self-hosted-configuration/#token), and gives it access to the repositories.
 The name of the secret can be anything as long as it matches the argument given to the `token` option.

+Note that the [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) secret can't be used for authenticating Renovate.

 <a name="example"></a>